Elsie Effah Kaufmann: Early life and education

-The daughter of educators, she hails from Assin in the Central Region.
-Her father, Yusuf K. Effah served as the headmaster of T.I.
-Ahmadiyya Senior High School, Kumasi and later, Director of Education in the Western Region.
-Kaufmann began her secondary education at the Aburi Girls' Senior High School, and obtained her International Baccalaureate Diploma from the United World College of the Atlantic in Wales in 1988.
+Effah Kaufmann was born on 7 September 1969 in Accra, Ghana.
+She hails from Assin in the Central Region, which is her hometown.
+Her father, Yusuf K. Effah, served as the headmaster of T.I.
+Ahmadiyya Senior High School, Kumasi and later as Director of Education in the Western Region.

-She proceeded to the University of Pennsylvania for her Bachelor of Science in Engineering (BSE), a Master of Science in Engineering (MSE), and a doctorate (PhD) in Bioengineering.
+She proceeded to the University of Pennsylvania for her Bachelor of Science in Engineering (BSE) in Bioengineering (graduated cum laude in 1992), a Master of Science in Engineering (MSE) in Bioengineering (1993), and a doctorate (PhD) in Bioengineering (1998).